-This community phase is characterized by mature littleleaf mountain mahogany shrubs.
-Black sagebrush and desert snowberry are the dominant shrubs in the understory.
+This community phase is characterized by the dominance of littleleaf mountain mahogany.
+Black sagebrush and desert snowberry are other common shrubs.
 Scribner needlegrass and Indian ricegrass are the dominant bunchgrasses in the understory.
 Bottlebrush squirreltail, bluebunch wheatgrass and Sandberg bluegrass are also present.
 Perennial forbs such as mock goldenweed (Stenotus acaulis), beardtongue (Penstemon spp.), fineleaf hymenopappus (Hymenopappus filifolius) make up minor components.
-Singleleaf pinyon and Utah juniper may be present in small amounts.
-The plant community is dominated by littleleaf mountainmahogany.
-Black sagebrush, Stansbury's cliffrose, Nevada greasebush and Scribner's needlegrass are important species associated with this site.
-Potential vegetative composition is about 15% grasses, 10% forbs and 75% shrubs, tree-like shrubs and trees.
-Approximate ground cover (basal and crown) is 30 to 40 percent.
+Utah juniper may be present in small amounts.
+The plant community is dominated by littleleaf mountain mahogany.
+Black sagebrush, desert snowberry, Scribner needlegrass and Indian ricegrass are important species associated with this site.
+Potential vegetative composition is about 15% grasses, 10% forbs and 75% shrubs and trees.
+Approximate ground cover (basal and crown) is 25 to 35 percent.